-"Based on your position and the position of the 'start here' square, some resources are farther away and harder to access."
+"Based on your position and the position of the home square, some resources are farther away and harder to access."

-"In the real world, we compete for any one young person's limited time and attention."
+"In the real world, resources compete for any one young person's limited time and attention."

-Facilitator tip: Emphasize how important it is for youth supporting professionals to work together to prioritize support.
+Tip: Emphasize how important it is for youth-supporting professionals to work together to prioritize support.

-6. What do the daytime and nighttime sides of the game squares represent in real life?
+6. What might the daytime and nighttime sides of the gameboard squares represent in real life?